 Calling Number & Name Delivery

 The originating Carrier network MUST provide the calling number of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
-Subject to local policies/agreements, the originating Carrier network SHOULD provide the calling name of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
+Subject to local policies/agreements, the originating Carrier network MAY provide the calling name of the originating user in the P-Asserted-Identity header field of dialog-initiating requests.
 (The mechanism for obtaining the calling name is outside the scope of this document.)
 The calling number is contained in the telephone-subscriber syntax form of the SIP URI, containing an E.164 number [E.164] as described in Section 6.2.
-The calling name is contained in the display-name component of the P-Asserted-Identity header field.
+The calling name, if provided, is contained in the display-name component of the P-Asserted-Identity header field.

 If the originating user wants to remain anonymous, the originating Carrier network MUST include a Privacy header field containing the value "id" as specified in [RFC 3323] and [RFC 3325].
 In addition, the originating Carrier network SHOULD obscure the identity of the originating user in other header fields as follows: